licenciaparahackear/licenciaparahackear.github.io/posts/bypasseando-una-sandbox-de-js-restrictiva.en.md

 protections to be able to execute code with normal privileges.
 This is specially true if they try to limit the usage of complex, feature bloated languages like JavaScript.
-The problem had already caught my attention, so I decided spend my time trying to break this sandbox system.
+The problem had already caught my attention, so I decided to spend my time trying to break this sandbox system.
 I would learn about JavaScript internals, and gain some bucks in case of finding and exploiting the RCE.

 The first thing I did was identify what library the site was using to implement the sandbox, given that the NodeJS ecosystem is known for having tens of